HBO: Programming

 Beginning with its programming expansion to afternoons in 1974, the primary HBO channel had imposed a longstanding watershed policy prohibiting films assigned an "R" rating from being broadcast before 8:00 p.m.
 ET/PT.
 (At various points, HBO also prohibited showings of X-/NC-17-rated and foreign art films.)
 The policy—which extended to films shown between 6:00 a.m. and 8:00 p.m.
 ET/PT, when HBO began offering 24-hour programming on weekends in September 1981—may have once stemmed from HBO's pre-mid-2000s availability on analog cable tiers (whereas its multiplex channels generally require a digital cable subscription or at least scrambling), and, because of controversy surrounding daytime showings of R-rated films that began being scheduled on competing premium services as early as 1980, remained in place well after the V-chip became standard in newer television sets.
 From April 1979 to March 1987, rating bumpers preceding HBO telecasts of R-rated films included a special disclaimer indicating to viewers that the movie would air exclusively during the designated watershed period ("Home Box Office/HBO will show this feature only at night").
 The watershed policy was extended to cover TV-MA-rated programs when the TV Parental Guidelines were implemented industry-wide on January 1, 1997, although HBO had already been withholding airing original programs incorporating mature content that would now qualify for a TV-MA rating outside the watershed period.

+In 1998, HBO began airing its prestige comedy and drama series on Sunday nights from 9pm to 11pm, a night when broadcast networks typically neglected airing high-profile shows.
+HBO's Sunday night lineup became very popular, with the network scoring high ratings on the night thanks to early shows The Sopranos and Sex and the City.
+The Sunday night block still airs to this day.